Aim

 After the death

-Please complete a RCH Death of a Child checklist which is found via the ‘RESUS’ tab on each patient’s profile on EMR.
+profile on EMR.
 It is a comprehensive list of reminders and provides space to document what has been offered and completed.
-Any member of the care team can fill in their relevant sections and can be edited by multiple
+Any member of the care team can fill in their relevant sections and can be edited by multiple health care professionals.

-Care of the body: Coron vs non-coronial
+Care of the body: Coronial vs non-coronial

-In a Coronial case
+In a Coronial case:

-- The family can still utilise the Bereavement Suites and have time with their child after the death unless there is a set time frame (due to Autopsy or request by Coroner’s Office), however the body and family cannot legally be left alone after the death.
+- The family can still utilise the Bereavement Suites and have time with their child after the death unless there is a set time frame (due to Autopsy or request by Coroner’s Office), however the body and family cannot legally be left alone after the

-Social Work, nursing or a medical representative must stay within visual sight at all times.
-It may be important to remind family that this does not need to be the last time they see their child, viewing of the body can occur at the Coroner’s office or with their chosen funeral home.
+- It may be important to remind family that this does not need to be the last time they see their child, viewing of the body can occur at the Coroner’s office or with their chosen funeral home.

-- Nursing Bed Manager/Hospital Manager – all paperwork must be complete before Coroner’s Office called to pick up body.
+- Nursing Bed Manager/Hospital Manager – all paperwork must be complete before Coroner’s Office is called to pick up body.
 Please discuss with your AUM to facilitate realistic timeframes (all documentation must be on a CD before transfer to Coroner’s

-In a Non-coronial case
+In a Non-coronial case:

-- As discussed earlier, there should be no timeframe set on families spending time with their child.
-Time spent with the child may be at the bedside, in one of the RCH Bereavement Suites, Very Special Kids or at home prior to eventual transfer to either RCH Mortuary (Body
+- Time spent with the child may be at the bedside, in one of the RCH Bereavement Suites, Very Special Kids or at home prior to eventual transfer to either RCH Mortuary (Body Hold) or funeral home.

-Hold) or funeral home.
-The family may wish to wash their child and dress them in a special outfit during this time.
-When families are finding it difficult to leave it may be important to remind them that this won't be the last time that they are able to see their child.
-They are able
+- When families are finding it difficult to leave it may be important to remind them that this won't be the last time that they are able to see their child.
+They are able to arrange a viewing with the funeral director prior to burial.
+Vviewing of the

-to arrange a viewing with the funeral director prior to burial.
-Viewing of the child at the hospital is possible with the support of the Social Work team but must be discussed with Social Work before being offered.
+child at the hospital is possible with the support of the Social Work team but must be discussed with Social Work before being offered.

 Spending more time after death

 The family may take a child of any age home from the hospital after death, unless there are Coronial restrictions.
-The paperwork that must be completed can be found
+The paperwork that must be completed can be found here.
+The printable parent information sheet can be found here.
+The hospital does not offer embalming services

-here.
-The hospital does not offer embalming services but does recommend that a family speak with their chosen funeral home if they wish to keep the child’s body for a prolonged period of time.
+but does recommend that a family speak with their chosen funeral home if they wish to keep the child’s body for a prolonged period.

 Below are the four options for a family who wish to take their child home after death.
 Noting, an Intended Arrangements Form and the Mortuary registry book must be completed, documenting the family are taking the child home.

-The transport of the child can be facilitated by one of the follow methods:
+child can be facilitated by one of the follow methods:

-- Under Road Rule 267, a child may be transported in a private vehicle unrestrained (i.e. car) with an Intended Arrangements Form, signed by a Medical Practitioner
+- Under Road Rule 267, a child may be transported in a private vehicle unrestrained (i.e. car) with an Intended Arrangements Form,

 - A funeral director can assist in the transfer of the child to the home, noting it may occur a surcharge